Back

 Here’s Purrweb’s app development cost breakdown.
 Bear in mind that these are approximate numbers — we based them on our calculation of a fitness app that has basic functionality.
 Read further and you will get the idea of how and why they may vary.

-Overall, you will need approximately $56,000 to create your own basic functionality app, and the application development process will take 920 – 1020 hours, or around 4 months.
-If you want more accurate figures, contact us using the form below — our manager will contact you and provide an estimate in 48 hours.
+Overall, you will need approximately $56,000 to create your own basic functionality app, and the application development process will take 920-1020 hours, or around 4 months.
+If you want more accurate figures, contact us using the form below — our manager will contact you in 24 hours.

-If you need another example of an app development cost breakdown, take a look at our restaurant order management application Grecha: we built an MVP in 3,5 months, which cost $47,640.
+If you need another example of an app development cost breakdown, take a look at our medicine delivery app that helps find available medicine in pharmacies nearby.
+Also, users can pay for them right from the app and get them delivered.
+We built an MVP in 3,5 months, which cost $57,640.

 About a decade ago, every business dreamed of creating an app just for the sake of having one.
 Startups were more concerned with what they COULD do, and not WHY should they do it, so the project analysis stage, or the discovery stage, was frequently underestimated.

-Even now, according to a Clutch survey, only 70% of clients go through the project analysis stage with their development team.
+Even now, only 70% of clients go through the project analysis stage with their development team.
 However, the mobile app market is highly competitive, so the decision to eliminate the first stage can only lead to reputational and financial losses.

 Project analysis breakdown